APB is a Global Speaker, Celebrity & Entertainment Agency

 • Practical next steps to take toward reaching those audacious goals.

-Hearing Every Voice: Setting Culture in Diverse Teams
+Hearing Every Voice: Fostering Inclusive Culture in Diverse Teams

 There's one crucial first step in a team that at a single stroke increases innovation, minimizes risk, reduces implicit bias and creates a communicative, positive culture: Letting every voice be heard.
 Drawing on 30 years of experience leading diverse, interdisciplinary science and technology teams, Lindy Elkins-Tanton will share the biggest lessons learned for setting culture and surviving crises in teams.